-A copy of the People and Remuneration Committee Charter can be found on the Company's website. http://www.integraldiagnostics.com.au/page/for-investors/corporate-governance
+A copy of the People and Remuneration Committee Charter can be found on the Company's website.

 Details of meeting attendance for members of the People and Remuneration Committee are set out in the Directors Report contained in the Annual Report.
-The Managing Director/Chief Executive Officer, Senior Executives and other employees and external parties, may be invited to provide information or reports or attend the Committee meeting as required.
+The Managing Director/Chief Executive Officer, Senior Management and other employees and external parties, may be invited to provide information or reports or attend the Committee meeting as required.